Nuclear Medicine Department

 Central Nuclear Medicine Department.
 Gui de Chauliac University Hospital.

-80 Augustin Fliche Avenue.
+80 Avenue Augustin Fliche.
 34295 Montpellier CEDEX 5.
 The department is located on the 5th floor (take one of the elevators to the right of the hospital’s main entrance).

 Tram: Line 1, “Universités des Sciences et des Lettres” stop